-Convenience stores (CVS) continue to expand their ready-to-eat or deli-food offerings and have begun to compete with many fast food establishments including Japan's beef-bowl chains, coffee shops and donuts shops.
-Convenience stores used to heavily rely on professional male customers.
+Convenience stores continue to expand their ready-to-eat or deli-food offerings and have begun to compete with many fast food establishments including Japan's beef-bowl chains, coffee shops and donuts shops.
+Convenience stores used to heavily rely on professional, male customers.
 But over the years, they have succeeded in appealing to seniors and women by offering healthier, meals, smaller portions and by expanding their dessert lineups.

-CVS chains are becoming a major player in the area of takeout coffee, with increasingly better quality coffee beans and machines.
-According to a report in the Nikkei newspaper in 2016, the major three CVS chains; 7-11, Lawson and Family Mart; sold a combined 1.9 billion cups of regular coffee in 2015, which was up 30% from the previous year.
+Convenience chains are becoming a major player in the area of takeout coffee, with increasingly better quality coffee beans and machines.
+According to a report in the Nikkei newspaper in 2017, Seven-Eleven increased fresh-brewed coffee sales at the stores to 1 billion cups in 2017.
+That compares to cumulative sales of 2.4 billion cups in an almost 4-year period ending in August 2016.
 After Japanese convenience stores successfully started to attract coffee customers, they added fresh donuts to their inventory starting in 2015.
 Seven Eleven sold about 400 million donuts in 2015, which are delivered from a central kitchen to the store within 3 hours.
 In addition to donuts, Lawson features small gourmet Christmas cakes designed for one person.